Vietnam.vn - Nền tảng quảng bá Việt Nam

 Take advantage of nature

-Photo 1 Banana leaves are used to package and preserve food originating from the mountains and forests - Copy
+Image 1: Banana leaves are used to package and preserve food originating from the mountains and forests - Copy

-Food package from forest leaves...
+Food wrapped in forest leaves...

-Photo 5 Specialties of the Co Tu ethnic group, typically Zi ra soup served in bamboo tubes
+Photo 5: Specialties of the Co Tu ethnic group, typically Zi Ra soup served in bamboo tubes.

-Many dishes of the ethnic minorities are wrapped in banana leaves, grilled over charcoal, called Dha'jâm.
-Wild banana leaves are also used by the people to wrap sticky rice, cassava, and food for the fields.
-In particular, they use banana leaves to "divide portions" for households or people depending on the size of the animals they catch.
-This is a unique cultural beauty, full of humanity of the ethnic minorities in the mountains.
+Many dishes of the local people are wrapped in banana leaves and grilled over charcoal, a dish called Dha'jam.
+Wild banana leaves are also used by the people to wrap sticky rice, cassava, and food for going to the fields.
+In particular, they use banana leaves to "divide portions" among households or individuals depending on the size of the animal they catch.
+This is a unique and humane cultural tradition of the mountain people.

 Source: https://baoquangnam.vn/am-thuc-xanh-tu-mien-nui-3138293.html